 Today: Melinda is counting on you

-Melinda Otto needs your help with “Karen Maidlow DNR Property Analyst: Deny the mineral lease application from Eagle Mine LLC for the state-owned metallic minerals beneath a 40-acre state of Michigan parcel adjacent to the Yellow Dog River.”.
+Melinda Kantola needs your help with “Karen Maidlow DNR Property Analyst: Deny the mineral lease application from Eagle Mine LLC for the state-owned metallic minerals beneath a 40-acre state of Michigan parcel adjacent to the Yellow Dog River.”.
 Join Melinda and 524 supporters today.